3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Non-uniqueness of general preferred structures

+But for structures supposed to be determined by the Hamiltonian's spectrum, as in \cite{CotlerEtAl2019LocalityFromSpectrum,CarrollSingh2019MadDogEverettianism,Carroll2021RealityAsAVectorInHilbertSpace}, we can also use unitary transformations $\wh{S}$ that do not commute with $\wh{H}$, because they preserve the spectrum of $\wh{H}$.
+This will give even more physically distinct structures than Theorem \ref{thm:nogo} already does.
+In general, the less our structure is constrained by the Hamiltonian, the more physically distinct structures of the same kind exist. \end{remark}

-\begin{remark} There are ways to construct structures that depend on the {\MQS} alone and are unique, but they all violate the Physical Relevance Condition \ref{cond:TS_physical_relevance}.
-Such examples include the trivial ones $\ket{\psi}$, $\bra{\psi}$, $\ket{\psi}\bra{\psi}$, $\wh{H}$, $\wh{H}\ket{\psi}$, more general operators like $f(\wh{H})$, where $f(x)$ is a formal polynomial or formal power series, but also the direct sum decomposition of the Hilbert space into eigenspaces of $\wh{H}$, projections of $\ket{\psi}$ on these eigenspaces \etc. In general, any invariant tensor function (\cf Definition \ref{def:invariant_tensor_function}) $\mc{F}(\wh{H},\ket{\psi})$, where $\mc{F}:\Herm(\hilbert)\times\hilbert\to\mc{T}(\hilbert)$, leads to a unique structure, but no such structure is physically relevant. \end{remark}
+\begin{remark} There are ways to construct structures that depend on the {\MQS} alone and are unique, but they all violate the Physical Relevance Condition \ref{cond:physical_relevance}.
+Such examples include the trivial ones $\ket{\psi}$, $\bra{\psi}$, $\ket{\psi}\bra{\psi}$, $\wh{H}$, $\wh{H}\ket{\psi}$, more general operators like $f(\wh{H})$, where $f(x)$ is a formal polynomial or formal power series, but also the direct sum decomposition of the Hilbert space into eigenspaces of $\wh{H}$, projections of $\ket{\psi}$ on these eigenspaces \textit{etc}.
+In general, any invariant tensor function (\cf Definition \ref{def:invariant_tensor_function}) $\mc{F}(\wh{H},\ket{\psi})$, where $\mc{F}:\Herm(\hilbert)\times\hilbert\to\mc{T}(\hilbert)$, leads to a unique structure.
+Theorem \ref{thm:nogo} does not apply to such structures, because they violate Condition \ref{cond:physical_relevance}.
+The applications of Theorem \ref{thm:nogo} are limited to those structures that satisfy Condition \ref{cond:physical_relevance}. \end{remark}

-\begin{remark} There are known examples of simple Hamiltonians for which the position and momentum operators are not unique \cite{Schmelzer2009WhyTheHamiltonOperatorAloneIsNotEnough,Schmelzer2011PureQuantumInterpretationsAreNotViable}.
+\begin{remark} There are known examples of simple Hamiltonians for which the position and momentum operators are not uniquely obtainable from the Hamiltonian \cite{Schmelzer2009WhyTheHamiltonOperatorAloneIsNotEnough,Schmelzer2011PureQuantumInterpretationsAreNotViable}.
 But these examples are very particular.
-By contrast, Theorem \ref{thm:TS_nogo} is fully general, and applies to any possible Hamiltonian. \end{remark}
+By contrast, Theorem \ref{thm:nogo} is fully general, and applies to any possible Hamiltonian. \end{remark}

+\begin{remark} In another article \cite{Stoica2022VersatilityOfTranslations} we provide an example of {\MQS} which admits infinitely many physically distinct space structures and factorizations.
+In this {\MQS}, the Hamiltonian is $\wh{H}=-i\hbar\frac{\partial\ }{\partial\tau}$, and for any $t$, $\ket{\psi(t)}$ is an eigenstate of its conjugate operator $\wh{\tau}$.
+Three infinite lists of examples were found to have this {\MQS}:

+1. The \emph{quantum representations} (discovered by Koopman and von Neumann \cite{Koopman1931HamiltonianSystemsAndTransformationInHilbertSpace,vonNeumann1932KoopmanMethod}) of deterministic time-reversible dynamical systems without time loops.
+Since there are infinitely many such dynamical systems, with infinitely many choices of space, of the decomposition into subsystems, and of other physical properties, we get an infinite family of physically distinct quantum systems with the same {\MQS}.